vdotok/JS-one2one/README.md

 Register at <a href="https://userpanel.vdotok.com/norgic/chatSDK" target="_blank">VdoTok</a> to get Authentication Token and Project ID.

+- After successful registration, you can update the existing projectID with your own projectID, Which you will recieve in the response of register request.
+- For One to One call in the application, You can update the projectID following these steps. ( JS-CHAT -> src -> app -> shared -> services -> pubsub.service.ts ).

 ## Setting up the local environment

 To install Angular on your local system, you need the following: